 God is good.
 Prayer is powerful.
 Our bodies are designed to heal.
 And plants from the earth that we are meant to consume MATTER and make a real difference.

-Update: At the encouragement of friends, because we’ve faced a significant reduction in pay during this next 24 month ‘treatment’ period, during which Nick cannot complete full duties of his position with the U.S. Navy, and while Tricare will not cover any cancer treatment options beyond routine scans and bloodwork, we have created an Amazon list for some of the daily healing needs Nick has: https://www.amazon.com/hz/wishlist/ls/B7Y1VC90MRIJ?ref_=wl_share
+Update: At the encouragement of friends, because we’ve faced a significant reduction in pay ($853 less/monthly) during this next 24 month treatment period, during which Nick cannot complete full duties of his position, and while Tricare will not cover any cancer treatment options beyond routine scans and bloodwork (about $930 more in expenses we need to cover monthly), we have created an Amazon list for some of the healing needs Nick has: https://www.amazon.com/hz/wishlist/ls/B7Y1VC90MRIJ?ref_=wl_share

 #AntiCancer #EatToLive #Healing #Nutrition #FoodMatters #ColonCancer #Stage3 #HealingHubby